 The internet, new technologies and social media have made it easier than ever to stay connected to contacts and meet new people.
-It has also made the line between what is ‘cheating’ and what isn’t a whole lot clouded.
+It has also made the line between what is classed as being unfaithful and what isn’t a whole lot clouded.

 We all know that secretly meeting up with that ex-lover or new workmate behind our partner’s back is wrong, but what about an exchange of messages over email or social media?